-To upgrade to a newer major version of Postgres, you must first install the new version.
+To upgrade to a newer major version of Postgres or Postgres and PGD, you must first install the new version packages.

-bdr_pg_upgrade command-line
+pgd node upgrade command-line

-bdr_pg_upgrade passes all parameters to pg_upgrade.
+pgd_node_upgrade passes all parameters to pg_upgrade.
 Therefore, you can specify any parameters supported by pg_upgrade.